 As a little historical fact, the 1952 Olympic flame was (also) on top of Taivaskero.
-You can visit the memorial of it.
+You can visit the memorial.

 Pyhä-Luosto National Park

 The Amethyst Mine at Lampivaara makes Pyhä-Luosto National Park unique among the other national parks.
 Besides this specialty, you can try all the winter sports you can imagine.
 Equipment rentals are available at Pyhä and Luosto as well.
-During the summer time hiking or just renting a cabin and fishing in a calm scenery is a perfect way to spend time.
+During the summertime hiking or just renting a cabin and fishing in calm scenery is a perfect way to spend time.

 A big advantage of the park that it is the closest national park to Rovaniemi.
 It takes only 1.5 hours (in Lappish scale it is indeed close!) to get there and you can easily plan a day-trip even during the winter.
 Although we can recommend you to spend at least a weekend exploring the area.